collab-corp/formatter/README.md

 ```

-### Passing Arguments/Params To Callables
+### Passing Arguments To Callables

-You can specify arguments using a `:` followed comma delimited list  `e.g callable:arg1,arg2`:
+You can specify arguments using a `:` followed by a comma delimited list `e.g callable:arg1,arg2`:

 ```php